Heart pounding, clock ticking. One wrong move and someone dies. Negotiations in hostage situations are literally matters of life and death.

 Voss describes the open-ended question as “one of the FBI’s most potent negotiating tools.”
 Calibrated open-ended questions remove aggression from a confrontational statement and give the other party the illusion of control.

-The book outlines many different open-ended questions, but perhaps Voss’s most powerful question is “How am I supposed to do that?”
+Never Split the Difference outlines many different open-ended questions, but perhaps Voss’s most powerful question is “How am I supposed to do that?”
 This question is a less aggressive way to turn down the proposed terms and encourages the other party to develop a solution.

 Here are a few open-ended questions that we discussed that may improve negotiations in our industry: